home about me casting tuition faults and cures fishing courses angling holidays accommodation links contact us

 • Stop, Pause, Pause (Zig Zag) will bring the mend close to you.

-The size of the Zig Zag movement will dictate the size of the mend you put into the fly line, and the amount of fly line you shoot into the cast can be used to do two things, it will allow you to either dictate the distance at which you throw the mend or if necessary you can also use it to assist with the size of mend you require whilst performing the Zig Zag movement.
+The size of the Zig Zag movement will dictate the size of the mend you want to put into the fly line, and the amount of fly line you shoot into the cast can be used to do two things, (1) it will allow you to dictate the distance at which you throw the mend, and (2) if necessary you can also use it to assist with the size of mend you require whilst performing the Zig Zag movement.

 < Back